nubolab-ffwd/svelte-fluent/src/routes/docs/getting-started/+page.svelte.md

 npm install --save jsdom
 ```

+| Note: the `jsdom` dependency is for the server-side rendering of the <ReferenceLink name="Overlay" /> component.
+It will not increase your frontend bundle size.

 ## Configure bundler

 You need to add the `svelte-fluent` plugin to your bundler configuration for all features to work.
 Currently vite and rollup are supported.

+The plugin serves 2 functions:

+- It provides SSR support for the Overlay component.
+- It allows you to import `.ftl` files via `import resources from 'path/to/messages.ftl'`, directly providing you a `FluentResource` instance instead of having to constructing your own from a string imported via Vite's `?raw` syntax.

 ### SvelteKit